mongoid/mongoid_fulltext/README.md

 Array filters
 -------------

-A filter may also return an Array, which will cause it to be expanded into multiple filters.
+A filter may also return an Array.
 Consider the following example.

     class Artist
       include Mongoid::Document